GodotSteam/GodotSteam/docs/tutorials/rich_presence.md

 ---

+## Weird Bug In GDNative

+A weird bug exists in the **Windows version of GDNative**, both in GodotSteam and Samsfacee's plug-in.
+Sometimes the `setRichPresence` function will send the key as the value.
+It isn't consistent but happens enough to be noticeable and a pain.

+Please note this bug *does not exist* in the pre-compiled module versions nor GDExtension version or the GDNative versions for Linux or OSX.

+This behavior definitely seems to be a GDNative problem so we can't really fix it on our and an issue has been submitted to the Godot Github page.

+---

 And that's a quick run-down on how to set your rich presence for your game!

 [To see this tutorial in action, check out the example branch on the GodotSteam Github repo.](https://github.com/Gramps/GodotSteam/tree/example){ target="_blank" } There you can get a full view of the code used which can serve as a starting point for you to branch out from.